row-huh/time-ventures/README.md

 ## Contributing
 Feel free to contribute to the game by adding new features or fixing bugs.
-Nothing will make me more happier than other people contributing to this project and helping in making it better.
+Nothing will make me happier than other people contributing to this project and helping to make it better.
 You can fork the repository and make your changes, then submit a pull request for review.
 Please make sure to follow the existing code style and write clear and concise commit messages.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.